 Tradwinds Island Grand:

 On the Tradewinds resort there is a toddler pool, an adult only pool, a beach front pool, a shady pool, and lap pool.
 No matter the need, Tradewinds resort has the pool for you.
+For a successful day a the pool, check out some of my favorite easy for travel pool items.

 There are also plenty of water sports available at Tradewinds resort such as water playground in the sea, jet packing, parasailing, water cabanas, rafting and much more.
 Everything you need for the perfect family beach vacation.